Updated

 In the above example, it is irrelevant that Josh was not caught trying to enter someone’s home.
 Merely possessing picklocks under suspicious circumstances is sufficient for a prosecutor to bring charges for possession of burglary tools (NRS 205.080).

-No. A suspect may be charged with burglary even if there was no forced entry.5
+No. You may be charged with burglary even if there was no forced entry.5

-In other words, people with the intent to commit a felony or larceny inside a building or vehicle can still be convicted of burglary even if they:
+In other words, if you have the intent to commit a felony or larceny inside a building or vehicle, you can still be convicted of burglary even if you:

 - entered through an open door or window,